shahriarshafin/next-workflow/README.md

 ## Description

 Next-Workflow is a web application built using React and Next.js.
-It provides a streamlined workflow for creating and managing React applications.
+It provides a streamlined workflow for creating node-based editors and interactive diagrams.

 ## Installation